Housing and Residence Life: Housing Renewal 2014–15

 How will GNH work?

-During spring 2014 housing renewal, current students will be able to choose a room based on their preferences, as long as they fill all spaces: two for a double, three for a triple.
+During housing renewal, current SAIC students will be able to choose a room based on their preferences, as long as they fill all spaces: two for a double, three for a triple.

 Who will be eligible for GNH?

-This option will be available to returning students living in the residence halls.
+This option is available for upperclass students living in the residence halls.

-There is no limit to the number of rooms set aside for Gender Neutral Housing.
-Any room, on any floor, in any of our residence halls may be chosen by a group of students (three for triple, two for double), regardless of gender.
+There is no limit to the number of rooms set aside for Gender-Neutral Housing.
+Any room, on any floor, in any of our residence halls may be chosen by a group of students (e.g., three for triple, two for double), regardless of gender.

 How do I apply for GNH?

 Upperclass students can select the Gender-Neutral Housing option during the Housing Renewal Fair, held every March.
 Students must mutually agree on living together and fill the room requested to full capacity (e.g., two for a double, three for a triple).